 - Size of company

 - Technologies used

 - Certain specialized roles/titles in the organization (“Chief Happiness Officer” etc.)

 These are classic “demographic” characteristics.
-There can also be “psychographic” elements of what makes a company a good client for you.
+There are usually also “psychographic” elements of what makes a company a good client for you.
 Examples of these might be:

 - Organization believes in outsourcing